indentapis/examples/webhooks/change/terraform-gcloud-github-teams/readme.md

 yarn deploy:init
 ```

-**Note: If you are using an existing service account you must import the account at this step:**
+**Note: If you are using an existing service account at runtime you must import the account at this step:**

 ```bash
 terraform import <Google resource name> serviceaccount@domain.com